Powerful Knockoffs via Minimizing Reconstructability: Minimum reconstructability knockoffs

 \subsection{Maximum entropy (\tmaxent) knockoffs}

-An information-theoretic alternative to MVR knockoffs is to minimize the mutual information between $X$ and $\tilde{X}$; as we shall see in a moment, this is equivalent to maximizing the entropy of $[X, \tilde{X}]$. \cite{multiknock2018} have previously considered \smaxent knockoffs, but only in the Gaussian case, and they introduce this method for a very different reason than we do.
+An information-theoretic alternative to MVR knockoffs is to minimize the mutual information between $X$ and $\tilde{X}$; as we shall see in a moment, this is equivalent to maximizing the entropy of $[X, \tilde{X}]$. \citet{multiknock2018} have previously considered \smaxent knockoffs, but only in the Gaussian case, and they introduce this method for a very different reason than we do.
 In particular, the authors motivate \smaxent knockoffs by observing that the SDP knockoff construction can induce sparsity in the diagonal of $S_{\mathrm{SDP}}$, meaning that some values of the diagonal of $S_{\mathrm{SDP}}$ become too small to distinguish between features and knockoffs.
-Although they demonstrate that \smaxent knockoffs will not suffer from this problem, they only compare the power of the two methods in a single case where the distributions of both $X$ and $Y \mid X$ are chosen adversarially against SDP knockoffs.\footnote{In particular, \cite{multiknock2018} construct the covariance matrix of $X$ such that $S_{\mathrm{SDP}}$ has a predictable sparsity pattern, and then they choose $Y \mid X$ such that the non-null features correspond to the zero entries in $S_{\mathrm{SDP}}$.} In contrast, we advocate the use of \smaxent knockoffs to solve almost exactly the opposite problem: that the values of $S_{\mathrm{SDP}}$ are frequently \emph{too large}.
+Although they demonstrate that \smaxent knockoffs will not suffer from this problem, they only compare the power of the two methods in a single case where the distributions of both $X$ and $Y \mid X$ are chosen adversarially against SDP knockoffs.
+In contrast, we advocate the use of \smaxent knockoffs to solve almost exactly the opposite problem: that the values of $S_{\mathrm{SDP}}$ are frequently \emph{too large}.
 Indeed, our most dramatic empirical results come in the equicorrelated case, where $S_{\mathrm{SDP}} = \gamma \cdot I_p$ for $\gamma$ as large as $1$.
 Clearly, in this case, the diagonal of $S_{\mathrm{SDP}}$ is not sparse at all.

 \begin{definition}[Maximum Entropy (\tmaxent) Knockoffs] Suppose $X$ is absolutely continuous on $\mathcal{X}$ with respect to a base measure $\mu$ with density $p(x)$.
 To sample \smaxent knockoffs, sample $\tilde{X} \mid X$ so as to minimize